ros/rosdistro/CONTRIBUTING.md

 ### Guidelines for Package Naming

 When releasing a new package into a distribution, please follow the naming guidelines set out in the [ROS REP 144: ROS Package Naming](https://www.ros.org/reps/rep-0144.html).

+### Guidelines for Package Contents

+When releasing a new package into a ROS distribution, the reviewers will check that the package has the following characteristics:

+* The source repository must be publicly accessible.
+* The license should be one of the open-source ones listed in [https://opensource.org/licenses](https://opensource.org/licenses) (preferably one of the "Popular licenses").
+* The license must be reflected in the `package.xml` file of all sub-packages in the repository.
+* A LICENSE file exists in the source repository.
+This is because the short identifiers in the `package.xml` file aren't specific enough to unambiguously identify the license.
+* The source repository should contain one or more ROS packages (meaning they have a `package.xml` in the source repository).
+Packages that are not ROS packages can be accepted, but they are rare and require special handling in the release repository.

+For review simplicity, these rules apply to all packages, even ones that have previously been released into ROS 1 or ROS 2 distributions.

 ### Binary Release Follow-up